The-Witty-Pen/The-Witty-Pen/content/contact-us/regrets/index.md

 draft: false
 ---

-## REGRETS!
-This book s not availabe in this store yet, we are working on getting it there
+## Regrets!
+This book is not available in this store yet, we are working on getting it there

 > We are always working with popular stores to make our books available, but sometimes it takes longer than usual.<br>
-> We appreciate your pateince <br>
+> We appreciate your patience <br>
 > Thanks!